 The Kansas Board of Regents selected Jay Golden as Wichita State's 14th president on October 31, 2019.
 President Golden resigned September 25, 2020.

 After serving as interim president since September 2020, Richard "Rick" Muma was named Wichita State University's 15th president by the by the Kansas Board of Regents on May 6, 2021.
+President Muma was inaugurated October 29, 2021.
 Read more about President Muma here.

-More information about the University's history is found in the following books and manuscripts: Uncloistered Halls: The Centennial History of Wichita State University, by Craig Miner (1995); A History of Fairmount College, by Dr John Rydjord (1977); Standing Proudly on the Hill, by Dr. George M. Platt (1995); or Oak from Acorn: A History of the University of Wichita, by Bliss Isely and Kunigunde Duncan.
+More information about the University's history is found in the following books and manuscripts: Uncloistered Halls: The Centennial History of Wichita State University, by Craig Miner (1995); A History of Fairmount College, by Dr John Rydjord (1977); Standing Proudly on the Hill, by Dr. George M. Platt, et al. (1995); A Walk With Wu, by Jessica Cerri, et al. (2020); or Oak from Acorn: A History of the University of Wichita, by Bliss Isely and Kunigunde Duncan.